AI-505/AI-505.github.io/assessment.md

 ### Reexam

-Portoflio consisting of:
+Portfolio consisting of:

-- mandatory assignments, time line to be annonced
+- mandatory assignments, time line to be announced

 - oral exam on August 22, 2025